Researching The Causes of Infection-induced Autoimmune Type 1 Diabetes

 Type 1 Diabetes: Etiology, Immunology, and Therapeutic Strategies.

-Biologic Discovery has generated data showing this biomarker is chronically depressed in well-controlled Type 1 Diabetes and positively corresponds with increased ß-cell function in long-term Type 1 Diabetes.
+Biologic Discovery has generated experimental data showing this biomarker is chronically depressed in well-controlled Type 1 Diabetes and positively corresponds with increased ß-cell function in long-term Type 1 Diabetes.

 Biologic Discovery further proposes that regulation of human ß-cell regeneration also includes a second naturally occurring biomarker which modulates cellular differentiation pathways associated with cell death.